ThisIsPIRI/classroom-timer/readme.md

 If you don't want to credit someone, write 'none' as the fourth word.
 Because of this, you can't use 'none' as the first word of the author.
 The case doesn't matter.
 Each background must have 'end' at the end, except when the author is 'none'.
 Write an 'end' after all backgrounds.

 If you want to cycle backgrounds as time goes by, write "cycle" after the last background and write the hour(0-23) and minute(0-59) at which the background should change for all backgrounds except the first one, which is displayed before any change.
 The order of backgrounds and times must match.
 When you're finished, don't forget to put an 'end' at the end of the section, too.

+## QNA(Questions Never Asked)
+Why the name "timer", instead of something like "clock"?
+-Because the emphasis is on the remaining time before the next class/recess and not the current time.